eugenetangkj/automated-testing-engine/bug_reports/21-unknown-interpreter-error.md

-# Issue 21: Unknown Interpeter
+# Issue 21: Unknown Interpreter Error

 ## Description
 In randomly generating programs, we found a program that led to errors in the `interpreter`, `errorlocalizer`, `feedback_error`, `feedback_fix` and `repair` endpoints.
 We use the **same** program for both the base and modified programs, and when we tested the program on Python IDE (Version `3.9`), the program is deemed to be valid.